-The first SOS family houses near the idyllic castle of Kleinstübing were built in 1962, 20 minutes away form Graz
+The first SOS family houses near the idyllic castle of Kleinstübing were built in 1962, 20 minutes away from Graz

 Children who could not grow up with their parents get here a new, permanent home in an SOS Children's Village family.
 In addition to this the core task there are family strengthening services for children, teenager and their parents.